M2FW/M2FW/packages/dialog/README.md

   </a>
 </p>

-> UI component for dialog popup
+> UI component for dialog

 ## Install